asemio/SZXX/README.md

 The XML layer is technically a DOM parser, but allows streaming and pruning a specific path within the document.
 The XML parser is far from spec-compliant and does not attempt to validate, correct errors, or follow references.
 Text nodes are seen as opaque bytes.

 The XLSX layer always streams rows in the order they are encountered.

-The XLSX layer will not automatically load string references from the Shared Strings Table (SST) because it is usually located after the worksheets within the ZIP.
+It does not automatically load string references from the Shared Strings Table (SST) because it is usually located after the worksheets within the ZIP.

 ### Example
 ```ocaml